mrfaheemkhan/osdt/README.md

 4. Keys and certificates will be placed in `/etc/openvpn/pki`.
 5. A tarball containing files required by the client will be created.
 Securely transfer it to your client.
 6. To generate additional client certificates, edit the client section of `settings.ini` and then run `python setup.py --client-gen`.
-7. If connecting with Android clients, OpenVPN Android app does not support fragment options, so make sure you disable it on both the server and client.
+7. To revoke certificates, set revoke_cert in `settings.ini` to the name of the client certificate you wish to revoke, then run `python setup.py --revoke`.
-8. Logging is disabled by default.
-To enable it, edit `/etc/openvpn/server.conf`, then restart the OpenVPN daemon.
+8. To uninstall and remove all associated files, run `python setup.py --remove`.

-9. To revoke certificates, set revoke_cert in `settings.ini` to the name of the client certificate you wish to revoke, then run `python setup.py --revoke`.
+Logging is disabled by default.
+To enable it, edit `/etc/openvpn/server.conf` then restart the OpenVPN daemon.

-10. To uninstall and remove all associated files, run `python setup.py --remove`.
+If connecting with Android or iOS clients, OpenVPN Connect app does not support fragment options, so make sure you disable it on the server.

 #####Known Issues
 Logs may display *Deprecated TLS cipher name* error.
 Since there is a 256 character limit on line lengths in configuration files, using the IANA naming results in having to drop a few cipher suites.
 Therefore, you can safely ignore this error message.